 Located just past the border near Yuma, AZ

-Los Algodones is a great destination to visit for affordable dental care.
-For North Americans and Canadians who are budget conscious and don’t want to travel too far then, Algodones is hard-to-beat.
-Why?
+Los Algodones is a great destination to visit for affordable dental care, particularly for budget-conscious North Americans and Canadians who don't want to travel far for excellent care.
+Here's why:

 Price in United States ($)